-The State Education Agency (SEA) profile is intended to provide Local Education Agencies (LEA) with a tool for use in planning for systemic improvement in exceptional education programs.
-The profile contains a series of data indicators that describe measures of educational benefit, educational environment, prevalence, parent involvement and provides information about SEA in Florida's State Performance Plan/ Annual Performance Report (SPP/APR).
-Required under the Individuals with Disabilities Education Act (IDEA), the SPP/APR for 2014-2019 contains historical data and targets for 16 indicators along with a State Systemic Improvement Plan (SSIP).
+The Local Education Agency (LEA) profile is intended to provide LEAs with a tool for use in planning for systemic improvement in exceptional education programs.
+The profile contains a series of data indicators that describe measures of educational benefit, educational environment, prevalence, parent involvement, Comprehensive Coordinated Early Intervening Services (CCEIS) and Every Student Succeeds Act (ESSA) and provides information about LEA performance as compared to State Educational Agency (SEA) level targets in Florida's State Performance Plan/ Annual Performance Report (SPP/APR).
+Required under the Individuals with Disabilities Education Act (IDEA), the SPP/APR for 2014-19 contains historical data and targets for 16 indicators, along with a State Systemic Improvement Plan (SSIP).
 During the six-year period, Florida will annually submit progress reports for each indicator as well as the SSIP.
-As part of the process, Florida publicly reports data for the SEA.
+As part of the process, Florida publicly reports data for both the SEA and each LEA.

-Data in the SEA profile are presented for the state.
+Data included in the LEA profile are presented for the LEA and the SEA.
+Where appropriate and available, comparative data for enrollment group and/or general education students are included.
 Indicators in bold are part of the SPP/APR.